 However, many of the terms being used are either new or things that most gamers would not be expected to know.
-For example, you may have heard of Ray-tracing, but many gamers won’t actually know what it does, and how it will affect your games.
+For example, you may have heard of Ray-tracing, but many gamers won’t know what it does, and how it will affect your games.

 Traditional hard-drives are disks that use mechanical elements to write the data to the disk that it is storing.
-The moving mechanical drive, along with the mechanism for the disc tray on consoles is what makes them noisy.
-As they are also mechanical, the speed at which they install data to determined by the speed of the mechanical element.
+The moving mechanical drive, along with the mechanism for the disc tray on consoles, is what makes them noisy.
+As they are also mechanical, the speed at which they install data is determined by the speed of the mechanical element.
 This is why it can take some time to install a game to your hard-drive on a PS4 or Xbox One.

 As shown by the video below in which Sony uses Marvel’s Spider-Man as a comparison for load times, it should give you a glimpse of what it can do in the next generation of consoles.

-8K refers to the resolution 7680×4320.
+8K explicitly refers to the resolution 7680×4320.
 The Resolution is defined by the number of pixels arranged horizontally and vertically on a display, meaning that on an 8K TV, it will contain 33,117,600 (7680 multiplied by 4320) pixels.
 That’s a lot of pixels!

-Currently, most consumer TVs will offer 4K, but 8K is still very much in its infancy as a technology.
-TV technology grows fast though, so there’s no telling if 8K will be more affordable by the time the next generation comes out.
+Currently, most consumer TVs offer 4K as 8K is still very much in its infancy as a technology.
+TV technology grows fast, though, so there’s no telling if 8K will be more affordable by the time the next generation comes out.
 All you need to know is that with 8K support, games on next-gen should look seriously good.

 120 frames per second

-When you lower the frame-rate, the media comes across as slower than that of a higher frame-rate as the devices are sending fewer frame updates over the space of a second.
-For example, most soap operas are filmed at 60 frames per second and give a more real-time feel to what you are watching, whereas films generally tend to use 25 frames per second, which gives the feel of it running slightly slower, but also smoother.
+When you lower the frame-rate, the media comes across as slower than that of a higher frame-rate because devices are sending fewer frame updates over the space of a second.
+For example, most soap operas are filmed at 60 frames per second and give a more real-time feel to what you are watching, whereas films generally tend to use around 25 frames per second, which gives the feel of it running slightly slower, but also smoother.
 When games are described as having a ‘cinematic’ feel, that is because they are typically using a frame rate that is closer to 25 per second than 60.

 A good gaming example of this is Uncharted 4: A Thief’s End compared with the Call of Duty series.
 Uncharted runs at 30 frames per second, and as a result, it gives the gameplay a more cinematic feel.
-Call of Duty, on the other hand, uses 60 frames a second in multiplayer, and that gives it its frantic pace.
+Call of Duty, on the other hand, uses 60 frames a second in multiplayer, and that’s what gives it its frantic pace.

-To help illustrate the difference that it makes, check out this demonstration by PC hardware manufacturer Nvidia and the difference it makes on Battlefield V for PC.
+To help illustrate what ray-tracing can do, check out this demonstration by PC hardware manufacturer Nvidia and the difference it makes on Battlefield V for PC.